aisu-programming/NTNU-Course-Selenium-Bot/README.md

 And copy the AccessToken of your LINE Notify Bot into the file `LineNotifyBot_AccessToken.txt`.

 ## Notice
 It's better for you to keep the browser on the top of your desk.

 Otherwise, it went wrong sometimes and I'm not sure about the reason.

+## Apology
+I didn't wrote the logs & messages system very well because it's a little bit annoying.

+Feel free to fork this repository and edit to styles that you prefer.